 Now, if these are qualities that you value and upon which you are willing to place a substantial monetary premium, then you’re already in a mindset to justify it.
 If it isn’t a reality for you to be floating around in Margiela and Preen, then that’s all there is to it.
 Naturally there are going to be brands operating at various price points and producing various levels of quality.
 The assessment, ultimately, is a personal one.
 I think my friend’s Rock & Republics could have been designed by a chimp suffering from ADHD, but he thinks they’re awesome.
 Good for him.

 Depending on certain brands, I think the craftsmanship and quality of the material and work of the pieces are what make the price.
-Of course they are still going to be ridiculously high compared to what they make it for, but how else could the fashion industry run? :Pposted almost 6 years ago
+Of course they are still going to be ridiculously high compared to what they make it for, but how else could the fashion industry run? :Pposted about 6 years ago

 I think the reason why designer labels are expensive aside from the name is because of the craftsmanship, quality, and durability.
 My mom has a lot of designer bags and shoes and she’s been keeping it stored for quite a while.
 I wear her Ferragamos now and they’re still in mint condition.
-So, it’s really worth buying designer stuff at times. :)posted almost 6 years ago
+So, it’s really worth buying designer stuff at times. :)posted about 6 years ago

 Quality and special fabrics play a big role.
 But I think it also has to do with the fact that designerlabels want to be exclusive.
-Not everyone can afford these designer items..posted almost 6 years ago
+Not everyone can afford these designer items..posted about 6 years ago

 I think it all depends on the price of the fabric and notions and how long it takes to be constructed.
 Usually cutting the fabric is not counting in the process.